markwoodhall/markwoodhall.com/resources/templates/md/posts/30-05-2016-what-i-learnt-from-3-years-remote-dev-work.md

 ####Communicate

 I think it's important to engage in as much communication as possible as soon as you can.
-If you are given an isolated "on-boarding" project then involve as many others as you can, tell them what you are working on, ask if they have any input.
+If you are given an isolated "on-boarding" project then involve as many other people as possible, tell them what you are working on, and ask if they have any input.
 I know from personal experience it can be easy to find reasons to avoid communication but I also know that everything works out better if you don't.
 Communication is also one of those things that becomes more difficult each time you put it off.
 I say this not because I'm an expert but because I still make the same mistake.